Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/identity-access-management-s3.md

 - data that is access less frequently
 - rapid access when needed
-- lower charge than s3, charged a retreival fee
+- lower charge than s3, charged a retrieval fee

 #### S3 one zone - IA

 - not require multiple AZ data resilience
 - lower cost

-#### S3 - inteligent tiering
+#### S3 - intelligent tiering

 - uses ML
 - moves objects to the most cost-effective access tier